-And at first meeting lov'd;

-Continu'd so, until we thought he died.
+And at first meeting loved; Continued so, until we thought he died.

-By the Queen's dram she swallow'd.
+By the queen's dram she swallow'd.

 O rare instinct!
 When shall I hear all through?
-This fierce abridgment Hath to it circumstantial branches, which Distinction should be rich in.
-Where, how liv'd you?
+This fierce abridgement Hath to it circumstantial branches, which Distinction should be rich in.
+Where? how lived You?
 And when came you to serve our Roman captive?
-How parted with your brothers?
-How first met them?
+How parted with your brothers? how first met them?
 Why fled you from the court? and whither?
-These, And your three motives to the battle, with I know not how much more, should be demanded; And all the other by-dependencies, From chance to chance; but nor the time nor place Will serve our long inter'gatories.
-See, Posthumus anchors upon Imogen, And she, like harmless lightning, throws her eye On him, her brothers, me, her master, hitting Each object with a joy; the counterchange Is severally in all.
-Let's guit this ground, And smoke the temple with our sacrifices.
+These, And your three motives to the battle, with I know not how much more, should be demanded: And all the other by-dependencies, From chance to chance: but nor the time nor place Will serve our long inter'gatories.
+See, Posthumus anchors upon Imogen, And she, like harmless lightning, throws her eye On him, her brother, me, her master, hitting Each object with a joy: the counterchange Is severally in all.
+Let's quit this ground, And smoke the temple with our sacrifices.

-[To BELARIUS.]
+To BELARIUS